 Great tenants are a landlord’s dream come true, so it’s worth the extra time and expense to try to keep them.
 Consider keeping the same rental price, offering to make upgrades, or choosing a small gift to show your appreciation.
 Above all, respect your tenants and the relationship you have with them.
 This attitude will show itself in every interaction and make them feel valued.

-Don't forget other ways you can make the rental experience better, like collecting rent online through Tellus.
+Don't forget other ways you can make the rental experience better, like collecting rent online using the Tellus superapp.